varunyn/sonarQube_workshop/LabGuide200.md

     ![](images/200/lab200_configureSonar_7.png)

-- Here add the sonarQube server URL using the following command and then save once done.
+- Here add the sonarQube server URL in **Goals** using the following command and then click **Save** once done.

 ```
 sonar:sonar -Dsonar.host.url=<SONARQUBE_SERVER_URL>
 ```

 - NOTE: Make sure to change the URL in the above command.
-It should Public IP address of the compute instance and the port which 9000.
+It should Public IP address of the compute instance and the port which is 9000 for accessing SonarQube server.

     ![](images/200/lab200_configureSonar_8.png)

-- Click on **Build Now** and once the job is running click on **Build Log**
+- Click on **Build Now** and once the job starts building click on **Build Log**

     ![](images/200/lab200_runBuild_1.png)